TinyDef-DETR: A Transformer-Based Framework for Defect Detection in Transmission Lines from UAV Imagery: Materials and Methods

 \subsection{Overview}

 In this study, we employ RT-DETR-r18\cite{zhaoDETRsBeatYOLOs2024} as the baseline detection framework owing to its superior accuracy and robustness in complex scenarios.
-Traditional DETR models often suffer from slow convergence and substantial computational overhead, which hinder their deployment in UAV-based inspection tasks.
+Compared with traditional DETR models, RT-DETR exhibits significantly faster training convergence and improved deployment efficiency, making it more suitable for real-time and resource-constrained applications such as UAV-based inspection tasks \cite{suvittawatAdvancesAircraftSkin2025}.

-Addressing these inherent limitations, RT-DETR incorporates an enhanced encoder–decoder architecture together with refined query interaction mechanisms, while for the backbone network, RT-DETR-r18 adopts a CNN-based design, namely the popular ResNet-18\cite{heDeepResidualLearning2016}.
+RT-DETR incorporates an enhanced encoder–decoder architecture together with refined query interaction mechanisms, while for the backbone network, RT-DETR-r18 adopts a CNN-based design, namely the popular ResNet-18\cite{heDeepResidualLearning2016}.
 From the perspective of real-time performance, employing a CNN architecture for feature extraction further enhances the real-time capability of DETR-like models, thereby improving their practical applicability.
 As a result, RT-DETR not only accelerates convergence and improves detection precision, but also preserves the global context modeling capability of Transformer-based frameworks\citep{vaswaniAttentionAllYou2017}.In addition, its lightweight optimization strategies—specifically, the design choice to apply the encoder only to high-level semantic features (S5) with relatively small spatial dimensions—effectively reduce resource consumption.
 This balances performance and speed by significantly decreasing computational overhead and accelerating inference without compromising accuracy, thereby making RT-DETR particularly suitable for post-flight UAV imagery analysis, where large volumes of data must be processed efficiently under computational and energy constraints\citep{tianAccurateEfficientInsulator2025}.

 By contrast, YOLO-based detectors, though widely favored for their real-time efficiency and ease of deployment\citep{vijayakumarYOLObasedObjectDetection2024}, tend to degrade in performance when handling small, occluded, or densely distributed objects, owing to their anchor-dependent design and limited global receptive field.
 This aligns with the findings of Ismail et al.\citep{ismailComparativeAnalysisDeep2024}, who reported that while YOLO excels in real-time scenarios, it struggles with small-object detection and occlusion, whereas DETR achieves higher accuracy in complex environments at the cost of greater computational demand.
 Our preliminary experiments further compared RT-DETR with representative YOLO series models, including YOLOv3\citep{redmonYOLOv3IncrementalImprovement2018}, YOLOv7\citep{wangYOLOv7TrainableBagofFreebies2023}, and YOLO 11\citep{khanamYOLOv11OverviewKey2024}, and showed that RT-DETR consistently outperformed most of them in overall performance.
 In cases where certain YOLO variants (e.g., YOLO 11m) surpassed RT-DETR, their gains were typically accompanied by substantially larger parameter sizes, thereby underscoring RT-DETR’s advantageous balance between model complexity and detection accuracy.